 - Languages are dynamic; they change.
 The rules that govern the use of language, therefore, also change.
 We celebrate those changes while recognizing that not everyone does.
 We also recognize that in high-stakes writing situations (a cover letter for a job, for example), sometimes it’s best to play by the rules that many people think are important even if we suspect they are no longer (or never were) relevant.

-- Many so-called (and highly revered) “rules” are, in fact, shibboleths: They are used by those who consider themselves “in the know” to make an arrogant and unfounded claim of superiority over those who are not privy to the same “rules.”
+- Many so-called (and highly revered) “rules” are, in fact, shibboleths: They are used by those who consider themselves “in the know” to make an arrogant and unfounded claim of superiority over those who are not privy to the same depth of knowledge about those rules.
 Other so-called “rules” are not, in fact, rules at all but matters of style that vary from one discipline or context to another.
 (See our post on style manuals.)
 Still others are made up; they are merely myths that have been passed along as truth for so long that they have become entrenched. (“Never start a sentence with and, but, or because,” for example, or never split an infinitive.
 Poppycock and balderdash!)